thevuong/next15-filterlist/STEPS.md

 ## Final demo

-- Interact with tabs and filters while streaming in the server components as they load.
+- In tab "todo": Interact with tabs or filters while streaming in the server components as they finish rendering on the server.
+Enable "testing" and "backend".
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
-- Search, refresh the page and have the same state.
+- Search for "api".
+Reload/share/bookmark the page and have the same state.
-- And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions.
-And there is a low amount of js, using it only where needed, the buttons work with onclick while we are streaming in the server components.
+- And this is very robust: progressively enhanced the no-js base case, and just added a low amount of js, using it only where needed.
+(No race conditions because of useTransitions batching.)
 - No useEffects or useStates in sight.
-We are making interactive apps without them in this new world of React and Next.js.
+We are making interactive apps without that in this new world of React and Next.js.

 ## Open CWV plugin: the state of our scores

 - We already saw these FCP and LCP from the previous steps: the FCP is the LCP and they are both shown right away.
 - CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
-- INP: very good since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
+- INP: check with search: very good since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.

 ## Improve Speed Index and UX with Partial Pre-rendering